-Evidence from a relevant professional, independent of the family will be required in every case and should be made available in time for the LA will not prioritise an application as demonstrating exceptional need.
-The LA may seek its own advice to establish whether this school is the only school that could meet a child's needs.
+Evidence from a relevant professional, independent of the family will be required in every case and should be made available in time for us to rank the application using the school's oversubscription criteria.
+This should provide a reasoned and unequivocal opinion establishing why the child would suffer a significant detriment by not being admitted to this school.
+Evidence should be from a GP, consultant or other health care worker or social care officer working with the child.
+Without satisfactory supporting evidence, we will not prioritise an application as demonstrating exceptional need.
+We may seek our own advice to establish whether we are the only school that could meet a child's needs.